Roshani movement

+The Rōshānī movement (روښاني غورځنګ, lit.
+'The enlightened movement' or The Illuminati) was a populist, nonsectarian Sufi movement that was founded in the mid-16th century, in the Pashtunistan region of present-day Pakistan and Afghanistan, and arose among the Pashtun tribes.
+The movement was founded by Pir Roshan, an Ormur warrior, Sufi poet and revolutionary.

-The Roshaniyya were a millenarian Sufi group popular with Afghan populations in the northwestern regions of the Mughal Empire.
-The group achieved strong influence and authority among the eastern Pashtun tribes and played a significant role in Pashtun history and in the policy of the Mughal Empire on its western frontiers.
-The movement itself was a challenge to Afghan tribal society, and its purpose was to raise issues of leadership, authority, and social ethics.
-It's leaders were the followers and disciples of Bayazid Ansari, and membership within the movement threatened to undermine traditional tribal leadership.
-The Roshaniyya movement went through three phases: the first phase lasted between 1565 to 1585, the second phase from 1585 to 1605, and the third phase from 1605 to 1632.
+Described as heterodoxical movement with Millenarianism view, This Sufi was group popular with the Pashtun populations in the northwestern regions of the Mughal Empire.
+The movement itself was a challenge to Pashtun tribal society, and its purpose was to raise issues of leadership, authority, and social ethics.

-Bayazid Ansari, Pir Roshan
+The Roshaniyya movement went through three phases: the first phase lasted from 1565 to 1585, the second phase from 1585 to 1605, and the third phase from 1605 to 1632.